San Giorgio, Siena

 San Giorgio is a Baroque style, Roman Catholic church located on Via di Pantaneto #113 in the Terzo San Martino of the city of Siena, region of Tuscany, Italy.

 History

 A church at the site existed since the 11th century.
 Tradition holds that the church was then rebuilt with donations made by the German mercenaries fighting alongside the Sienese in the 1260 Battle of Montaperti, where it is said the militia had called on Saint George for help in defeating the Guelf Florentine army.

 Of the medieval edifice only the Romanesque-Gothic bell tower remains today.
-The current appearance dates to the intervention of architect Pietro Cremoni, who finished its reconstruction in 1738.
+The current appearance dates to the intervention of architect Pietro Cremona, who finished its reconstruction in 1738.

 The façade is characterized by two giant columns and the coat of arms of Cardinal Anton Felice Zondadari, patron of the restoration.
 The transept houses the tombs of two member of the Zondadari family with a painting by F. Janssens.